The conjugacy problem for UPG elements of $Out(F_n)$: More on conjugacy pairs

-\begin{lemma} Consider the set of conjugacy pairs of the form $[H,A]$ with $A<H<\f$ both finitely generated and non-trivial.
-(In particular this pair is not good.).
-The fiber $F$ of the map $[H, A]\mapsto ([H], [A])$ can be explicitly computed in terms of finite generating sets for $A$ and $H$.
-Further, given $\theta$ stabilizing $([H], [A])$, the action of $\theta$ on $F$ may be computed. \end{lemma}
+\begin{lemma} Consider the set of conjugacy pairs of the form $[H,A]$ with $A<H<\f$ all finitely generated and non-trivial.
+(In particular this pair is not good.) \begin{enumerate} \item Two such $[H,A]$ and $[H',A']$ are equal iff there is $g\in\f$ such that $H^g=H'$ and $[A^g]_{H'}=[A']_{H'}$.
+In particular, {$[H,A]=[H,A']$} iff $A$ and $A'$ are in the same orbit of the action of $N(H)$ on $H$. \item The map from the set of such pairs to ordered sequences in $\cC(\f)$ given by $[H, A]\mapsto ([H], [A])$ has fibers that can be finitely enumerated. \end{enumerate} \end{lemma}

-\begin{proof} The proof is modeled on that of Corollary~\ref{c:compute pairs} but is easier and so is only sketched.
-The map $F\to \{[B]_H\mid [B]=[A]\}/N(H)$ is bijective and so $F$ can be enumerated.
-The action of $\theta$ can be computed using this bijection to check equality. \end{proof}